stringparser/gulp-repl/readme.md

 #### gulp.repl

 The module adds a `gulp.repl` property to the `gulp` instance.
 This property is a readline instance.
-[See node core `realine` module  documentation][readline] for more detail on its methods.
+[See node core `realine` module  documentation](https://nodejs.org/api/readline.html) for more detail on its methods.

 ### install